 Tracing in its raw and cleanest form is through clean substitutions which in essence means that all of the value that went into the substitution is the value being traced.

-The only difficulty will come would be if intention cannot be evidenced.
-For example, if a thief steals £1,000 and uses the money to buy a ruby then we can trace ownership of the bank notes into the thief’s ownership of the ruby.
+The only difficulty that will come would be if intention cannot be evidenced.
+For example, if a thief steals £1,000 and uses the money to buy a ruby then we can trace the ownership of the banknotes into the thief’s ownership of the ruby.

 However, if the thief places the money into a safety deposit box and relying on this new wealth he purchases a ruby for £1,000, paying for it with a bank transfer from his savings account.
 A month later, he withdraws the money from his safety deposit box and pays his rent.
 The question arises can I trace into the thief’s ownership of the ruby.
 Unfortunately, the answer is no because the process of tracing depends on proving that some value was acquired with some other value.
 Accordingly, we can trace into the month’s rent.